zhengchang907/arm-oraclelinux-wls/dynamic-cluster/aadNestedTemplate.md

 ## Prepare the Parameters JSON file

-You must construct a parameters JSON file containing the parameters to the database ARM template.
+You must construct a parameters JSON file containing the parameters to the AAD ARM template.
 See [Create Resource Manager parameter file](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/parameter-files) for background information about parameter files.
-We must specify the information of the existing {{ site.data.var.wlsFullBrandName }} and database instance.
+We must specify the information of the existing {{ site.data.var.wlsFullBrandName }} and AAD instance.
 This section shows how to obtain the values for the following required properties.

 | Parameter Name | Explanation |
 |----------------|-------------|